namx05/owasp-scs/docs/SCWE/SCSVS-ORACLE/SCWE-088.md

 ## Description
-This issue arises when smart contracts perform arithmetic involving token values and price feeds without properly aligning decimal places across different sources (e.g., ERC-20 tokens with varying decimals and Chainlink oracles with fixed 8-decimal prices).
+This issue arises when smart contracts perform arithmetic involving token values and price feeds without properly aligning decimal places across different sources (e.g. ERC-20 tokens with varying decimals and Chainlink oracles with fixed 8-decimal prices).
 Failing to normalize decimals before calculations can lead to severely inflated or deflated results, causing users to be overcharged, underpaid, or otherwise economically exploited.

 ## Impact
 Smart contracts often rely on cross-asset conversions, such as paying fees in tokens or using collateralization logic involving price feeds.
 Improper decimal handling in these calculations may: